Summary

 • Restricted or no access to relevant software/platform.

-Get Ready for The Education Revolution with Hurix
+Get Ready for the Education Revolution with Hurix Digital

 Technology like AI, AR, and VR is getting more powerful than ever.
 Coupled with mobile phone accessibility, students today have access to a greater gamut of technology at their fingertips.